trevorstinson/dotcom/content/about.md

----js
-const eleventyNavigation = {
+---
+eleventyNavigation:
-	key: "About",
+  key: About
   order: 3
-};
 ---

-# About
+# Hi, I'm Trevor.

-I am a person that writes stuff.
+I'm a [software developer](https://github.com/trevorstinson) who [blogs](/blog) a little.
+I like reading books, computering, befriending animals, and gaming (video or tabletop; special consideration for [chess](https://www.chess.com/member/trevorstinson)).

+You can reach me on Mastodon at [@trevorstinson@indieweb.social](https://indieweb.social/@trevorstinson) or by [email](mailto:rarest-dobro0y@icloud.com) (this is a masked address which is cycled periodically).